lynxlab/ada2/README.md

 ### Help ###
   the directory docs contains also the help for the user.
 You can change the help by editing the single file.

-### public course ###
+### Public course ###
-You can set one public course for provider 0 (in case MULTIPROVIDER is set to true, otherwise each provider has his own public course defined in clientX.inc.php by the value of the constant ).
+You can set **one public course for provider 0** (in case MULTIPROVIDER is set to true, otherwise each provider has his own public course defined in clientX.inc.php by the value of the constant ).
-The default public id course of provider 0 is definied in config/config_install.inc.php by the value of the constant PUBLIC_COURSE_ID_FOR_NEWS
+**The default public id course of provider 0 is definied in config/config_install.inc.php by the value of the constant PUBLIC_COURSE_ID_FOR_NEWS**

 SYSTEM SETUP
 -------------